psteinb/hpc-in-a-day/_episodes/02-02-parallel-estimate.md

 > c = a + b
 > ~~~~~
 >
-> First of, `np.random.uniform(size=10)` creates a list of 10 random numbers.
+> First of, `np.random.uniform(size=10)` creates a collection of 10 random numbers.
 Cross check this by printing it to the terminal.
 >
 > Second, `c = a + b` refers to the plus operation performed item by item of the participating arrays or lists.
 It can be rewritten as:
 >